From the Field

 What is World Vision doing to end child labor?

-At World Vision, we endeavor to end child labor and help equip communities for long-term transformation.
-Placing children at the heart of our work, we empower children to know their rights and strive toward their own well-being.
+At World Vision, we strive to eliminate child labor and help equip communities for long-term transformation.
+By placing children at the heart of our work, we empower them to understand their rights and strive toward their own well-being.
 Together with parents and communities, we support the building of protective environments, working toward a world where no child’s future is stolen by labor exploitation.

 Our initiatives focus on: